inasafe/inasafe-doc/docs/source/user-docs/application-help/impact_layer_merge_tool.rst

 ===========================

-In some cases you may wish to create a report containing the combined output of two impact functions for the same area.
+In some cases you may wish to create a report containing the combined output of two impact functions for the same area for the *same hazard, different exposures**.
 For example You may carry out an assessment of the impact of a flood on population and on buildings and combine the results into a single report.
 The impact layer merge tool allows you to do this.

 .. figure:: /static/user-docs/impact_merge_dialog.*